-Risking Everything: Stories of Niagara’s Freedom Seekers and the Making of a Monument
+Risking Everything: A Story of Niagara’s Freedom Seekers

 The film also follows the making and installation of the Freedom Crossing Monument in Lewiston, New York.